FallDownTheSystem/modern-js/src/pages/new-es-features.md

 <Title :title="$route.meta.title" :description="$route.meta.description" />

-Now that we know a bit about the history of JavaScript, we can move onto modern JavaScript.
+Now that we know a little bit about the history of JavaScript, we can move onto modern JavaScript.
 In my mind, modern JavaScript means two things, the new language features released since ES5 and the build tools and frameworks we use these days to create JavaScript applications.

 In this article, we'll look at the new features introduced in the ECMAScript specifications.
 We're not going to look at every change and detail.
 Instead, we'll focus on new features, syntax, built-in types, and new methods to existing types.
 We'll also take a look at some new Web APIs.
 The article also includes some pre ES2015 features since they help explain the new concepts.

 ::: c info "Credit" box
-The examples in this article are based on [MDN articles](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference), found from this [ECMAScript compatibility table](https://kangax.github.io/compat-table/es6/), with some key differences.
+The examples in this article are based on and directly quoted from [MDN articles](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference), found from this [ECMAScript compatibility table](https://kangax.github.io/compat-table/es6/), with some key differences.

+This article is like a curated list of these articles, shortened and spliced for brevity and to only (mostly) contain features introduced since ES5.

 Rather than listing new features chronologically with each version, I'm grouping related features together.
 Modern browsers support almost all of the latest ES features.
 Hence, there's no reason to make a distinction between the different editions.
 :::

 ## Syntax
-Let's start by going through some of the new syntax introduced since ES5.
+Let's start by going through some of the new syntax introduced in ES2015+.
 These new syntax features make writing JavaScript less tedious and more concise.
 This isn't a complete list; some new syntax is also presented in other sections, but those sections are large enough to warrant their own chapters.

 #### Default function parameters